Midland Chorus Frog

 Larvae Characteristics:

-Tadpoles rounded and gray or brown above, sometimes with golden mottling when older.
-Tail fins clear with dark speckling.
-Intestines visible through bronze belly.
-Maximum length is around 1.2”.
+Tadpoles are rounded and grey or brown from above sometimes with a brassy mottling as they age.
+Tail fins are clear with dark speckling.
+The intestines are visible through the bronze belly.
+Maximum length prior to metamorphosis is 1.2”.

 Species Confused With:

-The Spring Peeper does not have a distinct white upper lip stripe and usually has an X-shaped mark on the back.
-Blanchard’s Cricket Frog has rougher skin and also does not have a white lip line or dark stripes on the back.
-Small Wood Frogs may be mistaken for Chorus Frogs due to similar markings on the lip, but these can be distinguished by their dorsolateral folds (raised ridges extending down each side of the back).
+The Spring Peeper does not have the distinct white upper lip stripe and usually has an X-shaped mark on the back.
+Blanchard’s Cricket Frog has rougher skin and does not have a white lip line or dark stripes on the back.
+Small Wood Frogs have similar markings on the lip but their dorsolateral folds (raised ridges extending down each side of the back) differentiate themselves.